-"Senior Percentage" means, with respect to any Quarterly Payment Date, the percentage equivalent of a fraction, the numerator of which is the Outstanding Principal Amount of the Senior Notes as of the end of the related Collection Period and the denominator of which is the Outstanding Principal Amount of all Notes as of the end of the related Collection Period.
+"Senior Percentage" means, with respect to any Quarterly Payment Date, the percentage equivalent of a fraction, the numerator of which is the Outstanding Principal Amount of the Class A Notes as of the end of the related Collection Period and the denominator of which is the Outstanding Principal Amount of all Notes as of the end of the related Collection Period.

-"Servicer" means Access Group and any Third Party Servicer, in each case while such party is servicing Financed Student Loans.
+"Servicer" means Access Group and any Third Party Servicer, in each case while such party is servicing Portfolio Loans.

-"Servicer Default" means (a) with respect to Financed Student Loans serviced by a Third Party Servicer, an event designated as such in the applicable Servicing Agreement (and with respect to the KHESLC Servicing Agreement means an event described as such under "Servicing of the Financed Student Loans-Description of the KHESLC Servicing Agreement-Servicer Default") and (b) with respect to Financed Student Loans serviced by Access Group, an event described as such under "Servicing of the Financed Student Loans-Servicing by Access Group-Servicer Default."
+"Servicer Default" means (a) with respect to Portfolio Loans serviced by Access Group, an event described as such under "Servicing of the Portfolio Loans-Servicing by Access Group-Servicer Default" and (b) with respect to Portfolio Loans serviced by a Third Party Servicer, an event designated as such in the applicable Servicing Agreement (and with respect to the KHESLC Servicing Agreement means an event described as such under "Servicing of the Portfolio Loans-Description of the KHESLC Servicing Agreement-Servicer Default").